smllygrl/AusPostTechTest/README.md

 ~~•An API that allows mobile clients to retrieve a postcode given a suburb name~~

 I then worked to make the POST/addresses endpoint require authentication.
 As I was new to security and auth in Spring, and that the recent update had deprecated some common security config, I struggled to find a solution that I would be comfortable with.
 As such, I have some copied and pasted code in my SecurityConfig, with the link to it's origin commented out in the file.
 I then tried to execute a workaround so that some end points remained public.
-Testing in Postman and the Browser gave me evidence that my solution met the MVP brief.
+Testing in Postman and the Browser gave me evidence that my solution met the MVP brief that the POST endpoint should be se secure.

-~~•A secured API to add new suburb and postcode combinations (you'll have to work out how this should work)~~

 I then used some remaining time to work on unit testing and integration testing for my Health Check Controller.
 I had mentioned to Kalyani that JUnit testing was not something I had a lot of experience in, so I was sure to show some hearty attempts.
 __________________________________________________________________